 3 Minutes.
 Big Prizes.
 Game-Changing Research.
 That's what the Three Minute Thesis (3MT®) competition is all about.
 3MT originated at The University of Queensland (UQ), Australia, as an academic research communication competition and has spread to campuses around the world.
-Since 2015, Georgia Tech’s competition has helped graduate students hone their communication skills by challenging them to share their research in three minutes in a way that someone with no knowledge of the subject would understand.
+Since 2015, Georgia Tech’s competition has helped graduate students hone their communication skills by challenging them to share their research in three minutes in a way anyone could understand.

 Who is eligible?